y0S6m1sP/Whisper/README.md

 # Whisper

-Whisper is building with MVI architecture with Jetpack Compose.
+Whisper is building with MVVM architecture with Jetpack Compose.

 ## Feature